particle-iot/docs/src/content/reference/cloud-apis/api.md

 These special webhook events cannot trigger webhooks themselves to avoid the possibility of a bad webhook recursively triggering other webhooks.
 Use the [Console event logs](https://console.particle.io/logs) or open an [event stream](/reference/cloud-apis/api/#get-a-stream-of-events) to see these events.

+#### Webhook events and the product event stream

+Prior to March 2023, webhook events like hook-sent, hook-error, and hook-response only went to the device owner's event stream.
+If the device was unclaimed, the events disappeared.

+Now, these events also appear in the product event stream, in the console, SSE event stream, and webhooks.

+Additionally, unclaimed product devices can now subscribe to these events to get webhook responses.

 ## Asset tracking events

 ### Tracker location events